IMS Book Club

 • All Book Club meetings will be held online through the IMS Online Learning Center.

-• Each monthly Book Club event will feature a new book and one to three group meetings, including at least one session with the author.
+• Each monthly Book Club event will feature a new book and one or more group meetings with the book’s author.

 • Beyond these basic guidelines, authors will be able to tailor their book club meetings as they see fit, so the structure of book club gatherings may vary from month to month.